xaviermignot/xaviermignot.github.io/_drafts/visio-tips-basics.md

 To get started you should get comfortable with the *tools* of Visio, which are:
 - The pointer tool, to select and drag shapes
-- The text tool, to associate text to shapes
+- The text block tool, to move the text associated to shapes
 - The connector tool, to draw lines between shapes
 - The connection point tool, to edit the connection points of a shape